AnirudhPenmatcha/Projects-List/README.md

 4. Walmart Sales forecast

+### Internship:

+### Yazaki North America - Applied ML Intern

+‭- Developed complex‬‭ SQL queries ‬‭to extract & manage‬‭ data subsets with over ‬‭300,000 records ‬‭from a Data‬‭ Lakehouse.‬
+‭- Performed data cleaning, transformation, and visualization to ‬‭prepare complex datasets ‬‭for analysis.‬ ‭- Applied advanced‬‭ Clustering‬‭ and ‬‭NLP‬‭ techniques, including K-Means, DBScan, Cosine, and Gower’s similarity.‬ ‭-‬ ‭Visualized insights in‬‭ Power BI‬‭, enhancing data-driven decisions, reducing manufacturing time and costs.‬

+### Practically - Data Science Intern

+- Developed a pipeline to ETL questions using TensorFlow & OpenCV from a dataset of over 30,000 real test papers.
+- Achieved 15% improvement in system performance by optimizing the code and pipeline.
+- Maintained detailed documentation and communicated progress regularly to key stakeholders.

 ### Personal:
 1. NNFromScratch
    - Developed shallow and deep neural networks from scratch by hardcoding the implementations.